harry-gibson/DHS-To-Database/doc/Data_Format.md

 In terms of what we are interested in, they contain the schema for every table: the name of the table, the description of the table; the name and description of each column within the table; how to parse each column from the fixed-width data lines; the values each column can take; and the descriptions associated with those values.

 The files are read and parsed sequentially in blocks.
 Each block begins with a line containing an item in [square brackets] and ends with a blank line.
-They are effectively a nested description of each table ("Record"), each column ("item") within that table, and each value that item can have.
-When we encounter a "Record" block, the following "Item" blocks all describe columns for that table, until we encounter anothe "Record" block.
+The blocks occur in sequences that are effectively a nested description of each table ("Record"), each column ("item") within that table, and each value that item can have.
+When we encounter a "Record" block, the following "Item" blocks all describe columns for that table, until we encounter another "Record" block.

 Thus the following fragment of a .DCF file: